 Friday 4th April, The Holloway

-To mark two years of FENWOMEN, we are holding a very special event at The Holloway, featuring writers Amy Jones, Hesse K., and Rosa Torr, followed by an afterparty with by DJs Effy Mai, Mariner of Danu and Tegan.
+To mark two years of FENWOMEN, we held a very special event at The Holloway, featuring writers Amy Jones, and Rosa Torr, followed by an afterparty with by DJs Effy Mai, Mariner of Danu and Tegan.
 Pleasure is never more important than it is during crisis and these writers seek moments of joy and revelry amidst it — embodied, loud, dissident moments.
-Together, they ask: How do we occupy space?
+Together, they asked: How do we occupy space?
 How might revelry be its own form of transgression or trespass?
 How does it return us to our bodies and in doing so, refuse the cold nihilism of patriarchy?